barrett370/Notes/Y3/Parallel+Distributed/source/Parallel-Dist-Lecture4.md

 - Releases the lock on q
 - sleeps, giving up the processor
-- Awakens adn resumes running
+- Awakens and resumes running
 - re-aquires lock and returns

 #### Usage